 First of all, it makes me so happy to have brought something cool and fun to downtown.
 I love our shop and I love the reactions of our customers when they walk in.
 As for lifestyle, the biggest shift for me was that feeling of creating my own path (long-term, and on a day-to-day basis).
 I was ready for a career where I felt fully in charge of the directions and ideas to pursue.

-Why did you decided to open a business in downtown?
+Why did you decide to open a business in downtown?

 Well, the competition required it!
 Honestly, once the competition started, we were also considering some non-downtown locations.
 That was a hard decision – we had no idea.
 Ultimately, we thought that, with the arena coming, it was the right decision.
 And there’s no question now, that it was.